lorafanda/REGRAD/README.md

 # REGRAD
-Reaching and GRAsping at different Depths (ReGraD) experiment scripts and executables.
+REaching and GRAsping at different Depths (ReGraD) experiment scripts and executables.

 For questions regarding the code/executable:
 - Lora Fanda, lorafanda7@gmail.com